badr4y/PetriNet/README.md

 # PetriNet Java Project
 PetriNet is a Java project that implements a simulation of a Petri Network.
 Petri Networks are mathematical modeling languages used for the description and analysis of systems.
-In this project, you can create Petri Nets, define places, transitions, and arcs(including special arcs).You can modify their properties and relationships, and also simulate the dynamic behavior of the system.
+In this project, you can create Petri Nets, define places, transitions, and arcs(including special arcs such as ArcZero and ArcVideur).You can modify their properties and relationships, and also simulate the dynamic behavior of the system.

 ## Table of Contents